How Does the IFTA Reporting System Work?

 What is IFTA?

-The International Fuel Tax Agreement (IFTA) is a pact between the lower 48 states and the ten Canadian provinces that require all interstate motor carriers to report fuel taxes.
+The International Fuel Tax Agreement (IFTA) is a pact between the lower 48 states and the ten Canadian provinces that requires all interstate motor carriers to report fuel taxes.
 The agreement doesn’t affect Hawaii, Alaska, or the three northern Canadian territories.

 IFTA was created to replace the old fuel tax system, in which trucks were required to have a separate decal for every state they operated in.
 The current IFTA reporting system simplifies the hassle of reporting fuel tax for trucking companies (including owner-operators) who operate across IFTA jurisdictions by reducing paperwork and minimizing the compliance requirements.